-The Directors have considered a period of 12 months from the date of this report for the purposes of determining the Company's going concern status, which has been assessed in accordance with the guidance issued by the Financial Reporting Council.
+The Directors have considered a period of 12 months from the date of this report for the purposes of determining the Company's going concern status which has been assessed in accordance with the guidance issued by the Financial Reporting Council.
 The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future and believe that it is appropriate to continue to apply the going concern basis in preparing the financial statements.
-This is appropriate as the Company's listed shares are held for liquidity purposes and will be sold as and when required to ensure the Company has adequate cash reserves to meet the Company's running costs.
+This is appropriate as the Company's listed shares are held for liquidity purposes and will be sold as and when required to ensure the Company's running costs.